walterpg/google-drive-sync/docs/notices/sharedsec.md

 * Sign on to the Google Drive account used for synchronization.
 * Go to Drive settings, and select **Manage Apps**.
-* In the list of applications, find "KeePass Sync for Google Drive".
+* In the list of applications, find "KeePass Sync for Google Drive" and/or "KPSync for Google Drive".
-* Select the option **Disconnect from Drive** for that entry.
+* Select the option **Disconnect from Drive** for those entries.
 * Do not synchronize the database again until you determine it is safe to do so as outlined below.